 There are no products in your shopping cart.

-Cervical ectropion is NOT linked to the development of cervical cancer or any other condition that causes cancer.
+Cervical ectropion is common and harmless.
+It is not linked to cervical cancer or any other condition that causes cancer.

-For the majority of women, cervical ectropion does not cause any problems and it usually goes away by itself without needing any treatment.
+Cervical ectropion does not cause any problems for most women.
+It usually goes away without treatment.